rm511130/Tanzu-Workshop-TKGI/README.md

 kubectl create deployment timer-test --image=rmeira/timer-test kubectl expose deployment timer-test --type=LoadBalancer --port=80 --target-port=3000
 ```
-- Execute the command below until you see an `External IP` address assigned to your service:
+- Execute the command below until you see an `External IP` address assigned to your service.
+You can then use `CTRL-C` to cancel the `watch` loop:

 ```
-kubectl get service timer-test
+watch kubectl get service timer-test
 ```

 - Using the `External IP` address, execute the following command and leave it running.